-The Professional Scrum Developer training course for .NET Developers and Architects focuses on getting teams to work together efficiently and with enthusiasm, using modern software engineering practices in conjunction with Visual Studio 2010, Visual Studio 2012 and Team Foundation Server.
+The Professional Scrum Developer training course for .NET Developers and Architects (PSD .NET) focuses on getting teams to work together efficiently and with enthusiasm, using modern software engineering practices in conjunction with Visual Studio 2010, Visual Studio 2012 and Team Foundation Server.
 All of this is done as iterative incremental development within the Scrum framework.

 PSD classes are heavily exercise-driven, with students working in self-organizing teams to develop “done” increments from a realistic product backlog.